Tyne and Wear Metro

-In 2018–19, an estimated 36.4million passenger journeys were made on the Metro, making it the third-most used light rail network in the United Kingdom after London's Docklands Light Railway (121.8million passenger journeys) and Manchester Metrolink (43.7million passenger journeys).

-The initial Tyne and Wear Metro network opened between August 1980 and March 1984, mostly using converted former railway lines linked with new tunnel infrastructure.
-Further extensions to the original network were opened in November 1991 (from Bank Foot to Airport) and March 2002 (from Pelaw to Sunderland and South Hylton).
+The Metro was originally conceived of during the early 1970s, incorporating much of the earlier infrastructure formerly used by the Tyneside Electrics suburban network, with some elements dating back as far as 1834.
+Construction work began in 1974, the majority of this activity being centred on the building of new tunnels and bridges that linked with several preexisting railway lines that were converted.
+In parallel, a purpose-built fleet of Metrocars was procured.
+The first section of the Tyne and Wear Metro was opened during August 1980, and construction of the original network was completed in March 1984.
+Early on, Metro operations were integrated with local bus services, although this practice ended with the deregulation of the buses during the mid-1980s.

+Multiple extensions to the original network were promptly worked upon; the first of these, from Bank Foot to Newcastle Airport, was opened during November 1991.
+A second extension, from Pelaw to Sunderland and South Hylton, was completed in March 2002.
+By 2013, the network comprised a total of 60 stations (these being a mixture of underground and above-ground stations) across two lines, covering 77.5 km of track.
+While the Metro has largely been operated by Nexus directly, for a period between 2010 and 2017, it was operated under a concession by DB Regio instead; upon the expiry of the contract, it returned to being operated by Nexus.

+During 2016, Nexus launched a programme to replace its existing rolling stock, which dates back to the 1980s.
+Under the Metro Flow scheme, announced in March 2020, works costing £103 million are to increase the service frequency from five to six trains per hour, reduce journey times and improve reliability levels.
+The first replacement Class 555 articulated light rail train entered passenger service on 18 December 2024.

 History

 Predecessor

 The present system uses much former railway infrastructure, mostly constructed between 1834 and 1882, one of the oldest parts being the Newcastle and North Shields Railway, which opened in 1839.
-In 1904, in response to tramway competition which was taking away passengers, the North Eastern Railway started electrifying parts of their local railway network north of the River Tyne with a 600 V DC third-rail system, forming one of the earliest suburban electric networks, known as the Tyneside Electrics.
+During 1904, in response to tramway competition which was taking away passengers, the North Eastern Railway started electrifying parts of their local railway network north of the River Tyne with a 600 V DC third-rail system, forming one of the earliest suburban electric networks, known as the Tyneside Electrics.
 In 1938, the line south of the River Tyne between Newcastle and South Shields was also electrified.

 Under British Rail in the 1960s, the decision was made to de-electrify the Tyneside Electrics network and convert it to diesel operation, owing to falling passenger numbers and the cost of renewing end-of-life electrical infrastructure and rolling stock.
 The Newcastle to South Shields line was de-electrified in 1963, followed by the North Tyneside routes, in 1967.
 This was widely viewed as a backward step, as the diesel trains were slower than the electric trains they replaced.